MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 handling focus.
 In X11, focus determines which window will receive user input, aside from the WM making the decision of what should be focused at some given time, some `Events` will by default trigger focus changes, making careful reading of the protocol an important part of finding maddening bugs.
 What is currently focused can be requested from the xorg-server by any application, and notifications on focus changes are produced if requested.
-In PGWM, focus becomes a state that needs to be kept on both the WM's and X11's side to enable swapping between `workspaces` and having the old window focused, and has been a constant source of bugs.
+In PGWM, focus becomes a state that needs to be kept on both the WM's and X11's side to enable swapping between `workspaces` and having previous windows re-focused, and has been a constant source of bugs.

 Apart from that, the pure WM responsibilities are not that difficult, wait for events, respond by changing focus or layout, rinse and repeat.
 The hard parts of PGWM has been removing all C-library dependencies, and taking optimization to a stupid extent.

 # Remove C library dependencies, statically link PGWM 0.2